Monkfish and mango skewers – Cubes of spanking fresh monkfish, skewered with juicy ripe mango, and char-grilled over red-hot coals.

 It’s a handy way to cook a bit of fish, but kinda defeats the whole purpose of getting out the bbq and going to the hassle of firing up the coals in the first place.
 Fish well wrapped up in foil will never take on the slightest hint of that beautifully charred, smoky, and caramelized flavour we all love when we bbq.
 Essentially the fish gets steamed in its own juice, and not barbecued.

 You’ll want to whizz up something quick, who wants to spend all day cooking with the sun beating down outside?
-A Natural or greek style yoghurt is a handy option for a dressing.
+Natural or Greek-style yoghurt is a handy option for a dressing.
 Their natural acidity is a great vehicle for other flavours.

 For my dressing I just opened a tub of natural yoghurt and added some finely minced garlic, then I whirled in a couple of tablespoons of nutty tahini and sesame oil.
 The dressing is finished with a little lime and lots of freshly snipped chives for a slight onion kick.
 It’s a quick and delicious dressing that works for any fish you’ll be throwing on the barbie.